valhuber/python-rules/README.md

 ## Declaring Logic as Spreadsheet-like Rules
+To illustrate, let's use an adaption of the Northwind database, with a few rollup columns added.
+For those not familiar, this is basically
+Customers, Orders, OrderDetails and Products, as shown in the diagrams below.

 Logic is declared as spreadsheet-like rules as shown below from  [`nw_rules_bank.py`](nw/nw_logic/nw_rules_bank.py), activated in [`__init__.py`](nw/nw_logic/__init__.py).